philvuai/showgrandad/README.md

 ## Security Note

-This application currently uses localStorage for data persistence and a simple password check.
+This application uses Netlify Blobs for persistent storage and includes basic authentication.
 For production use with sensitive family photos, consider:

-1. Using Netlify Functions for secure authentication
+1. Using Netlify Identity for secure authentication
-2. Implementing a proper database (like Netlify's Identity + FaunaDB)
+2. Adding image optimization and compression
-3. Adding image optimization and secure cloud storage
+3. Using environment variables for passwords
-4. Using environment variables for passwords
+4. Implementing user roles and permissions
-5. Implementing cross-device photo synchronization
+5. Adding backup and recovery features

 ## Customization